The Man From UNCLE

 instead of me!"

-Kuryakin returned to the main room and deposited
+Kuryakin returned to the main room and

-reminder that this affair was not all fun and games.
+was a reminder that this affair was not all fun and games.

-This had been the fourth burglary in Solo's recent
+This had been the fourth burglary in Solo's

-Soaking up the sun and scenery of Waikiki by
+Soaking up the sun and scenery of

 However, the crimes were real enough to the

-Honolulu Police Department and Hawaii Five-0.
-In the interest of believability,
+Honolulu Police Department and

 Kuryakin didn't like to speculate on the

 consequences if they were caught.
-UNCLE in general,
+UNCLE in general, Napoleon in particular,

-Napoleon in particular, would be in serious trouble.
-Their main enemy this time
+would be in serious trouble.
+Their main enemy this time was not THRUSH, but,

-was not THRUSH, but, ironically, the head of Five-0.
-Steve McGarrett was a
+ironically, the head of Five-0.
+Steve McGarrett was a fellow Naval Intelligence

-fellow Naval Intelligence associate of Solo's.
-The two men admired each other a
+associate of Solo's.
+The two men admired each other a great deal, but sometimes

-great deal, but sometimes came to verbal blows when jurisdictions overlapped on
+came to verbal blows when jurisdictions overlapped on the

-The cat-burglar of Waikiki had become
+The cat-burglar of

 However, there were other very real dangers